amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-with-graphql.md

 - Requesting only what is required and not everything.
 - Preventing a cascade of calls to get the required data.
-- The client does not need to choose the REST path to call to fetch different resource data.
+- The client does not need to choose the REST path to fetch different resource data.
 - It helps in reducing the amount of data transmitted.

 These are just some of the advantages.